opentofu/tofu-ls/.github/CONTRIBUTING.md

 2. Pay attention to copyright: [please read the DCO](https://developercertificate.org/), write the code yourself, avoid copy/paste. **Disable your AI coding assistant.**
 3. Run the tests with `go test` in the package you are working on.
 4. Build the Language Server by running either:

 - `go install` in the root of the repository.
-This will create a `opentofu-ls` executable in your `$GOBIN` (or `$GOPATH/bin`) directory.
+This will create a `tofu-ls` executable in your `$GOBIN` (or `$GOPATH/bin`) directory.
 - `go build` in the root of the repository.
-This will create a `opentofu-ls` executable in the current directory.
+This will create a `tofu-ls` executable in the current directory.
 5. Update [the changelog](CHANGELOG.md).
 6. When you commit, use `git commit -s` to sign off your commits.
 7. Complete the checklist below before you submit your PR (or submit a draft PR).